jimmyyentran/Designing-Data-Intensive-Applications-Notes/README.md

 - **Service-oriented architecture (SOA)**: Decompose large application to smaller services by area of functionality
   - AKA **Microservices architecture**
 - Services are similar to DB in sense that they allow submit and query data in specified format
-- Key for service-oriented/microservice is to make application easeir to change by making services independently deployable and evolvable
+- Key for service-oriented/microservice is to make application easier to change by making services independently deployable and evolvable
   - Team owns service allows old and new versions running

 ### Web services
 Whenever HTTP is used as underlying protocol
-But webservices are used not obly on web but different context:
+But webservices are used not only on the web but different context:
 - Client app on user device
 - One service to another service
 - Service to different organization